 The Open Drone ID messages are tagged in the definition file as "work in progress".
 They may still change and should not be used in production environments.

-The ASTM Remote ID standard has been defined to specify how Unmanned Aircraft (UA) can publish their ID, location, altitude etc. either via direct broadcast, Bluetooth or WiFi Neighbor-aware Network (NaN)), or via an internet connection to a Remote ID server.
+The ASTM F3411 Specification for Remote ID and Tracking has been defined to specify how Unmanned Aircraft (UA) or Unmanned Aircraft Systems (UAS) can publish their ID, location, altitude etc., either via direct broadcast (Bluetooth or Wi-Fi), or via an internet connection to a Remote ID server.

-Particularly the broadcast method used with Bluetooth Legacy Advertising signals impose a strict size limitation for the amount of data that can be transmitted in each radio burst.
-Therefore the relevant data is divided into different categories and each category is transmitted via it's own message.
+The broadcast method used with Bluetooth Legacy Advertising signals impose a strict size limitation on the amount of data that can be transmitted in each radio burst.
+Therefore the relevant data is divided into different categories and each category is transmitted via its own message.

-The ASTM Remote ID standard defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on WiFi NaN or Bluetooth Long Range with Extended Advertising).
+The ASTM Remote ID standard defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on Wi-Fi NaN, Wi-Fi Beacon or Bluetooth Long Range with Extended Advertising).
 To support easy data transfers to/from a drone ID transmitter/receiver, MAVLink messages supporting all the fields of the drone ID messages have been made available.
+See Messages below.

 There are multiple possible use cases for the MAVLink drone ID messages: